Minimal Representations of Order Types by Geometric Graphs: On the number of exit edges

 Line arrangements can be generalized to so-called pseudoline arrangements.
 A \emph{pseudoline} is a closed curve in the projective plane~$\PP^2$ whose removal does not disconnect $\PP^2$.
 A set of pseudolines in~$\PP^2$, where any two pseudolines cross exactly once, determines a (projective) \emph{pseudoline arrangement}.
 If no three pseudolines intersect in a common point, the pseudoline arrangement is \emph{simple}.
 All notions that we have introduced for line arrangements, such as consistent orientations, exit vertices, or witness lines, naturally extend to pseudolines.

+Two pseudoline arrangements are isomorphic if there is an isomorphism of the cell complexes into which they partition $\PP^2$.
 A pseudoline arrangement is \emph{stretchable} if it is isomorphic to a line arrangement, that is, the corresponding cell complexes into which the two arrangements partition $\PP^2$ are isomorphic.
+Deciding if a pseudoline arrangement is stretchable is (polynomial-time-)equivalent to the existential theory of the reals~\cite{FelsnerGoodman2017,mnev}.
 The combinatorial dual analogues of line arrangements and pseudoline arrangements are order types and abstract order types, respectively.
-Thus, deciding if a pseudoline arrangement is stretchable is (polynomial-time-)equivalent to the existential theory of the reals~\cite{FelsnerGoodman2017,mnev}.

-As discussed in Section~\ref{sec:empty_triangles}, the maximum number of \emph{triangular cells} in a simple projective pseudoline arrangement gives an upper bound on the number of exit edges of a point set.
+As a consequence of Theorem~\ref{prop:duality_properties}, the maximum number of \emph{triangular cells} in a simple projective pseudoline arrangement gives an upper bound on the number of exit edges of a point set.
 However, one triangular cell could be $c_\infty$, and there could be pairs of triangular cells with the same exit vertex.
 We call a configuration of the latter type an \emph{hourglass}; see \fig{fig:hourglass}.
 We say that the two pseudolines $p$ and $q$ that define the exit vertex of the two triangular cells of an hourglass $H$ \emph{slice}~$H$ and that $H$ is \emph{sliced} by $p$ and by~$q$.

 \begin{observation} A triangular cell can be a part of at most one hourglass. \end{observation}

 \begin{observation} An exit edge $ab$ with two witness points is dual to an hourglass with exit vertex $\overline{ab}^*$. \end{observation}